MasterKiller1239/Warehouse-Application/README.md

 - A clean and scalable ASP.NET Core Web API backend
 - A modern WPF desktop client for managing contractors, warehouse documents, and items
+- Containerized PostgreSQL database and API with optional Kubernetes deployment

 The project demonstrates clean software architecture, testable layers, and a user-friendly desktop interface connected to a real-time backend.